vgundala/pomodoro-lock/docs/README.md

 ## Overview
 Pomodoro Lock is a cross-platform, single-instance Pomodoro timer with a tray icon and systemd user service integration.
 It is designed for robust, multi-user, system-wide installation and easy use.

+> **⚠️ Note: Windows version is currently not stable and may have issues.
+Linux version is fully stable and recommended for production use.**

 ---

 ## Key Features (as of v1.3.7+)